If you want to know whether your startup idea already exists, start by doing a Google Search.

 Easy selection of proposals, the speed of decision-making, the way of communication via electronic channels help simplify communication.

 Frankly it doesn’t matter if your start-up idea already exists.
+What matters is whether you’re solving a big enough problem.

 What matters is whether your potential customers know of another provider of an equally good solution to your idea.
 You find this out by asking them what alternatives they know of and why they are using the alternative they currently use (the status quo).
 This is the first market research task you should perform before going any further.